Bronyte/cronjob-ping-monitor/README.md

 # Ping Monitor – Cron-based Host Availability Checker

-A lightweight Bash script that pings multiple hosts (Google, localhost, and user-defined IPs) on a schedule using `cron`.
+A lightweight Bash script that pings multiple hosts (Google, and user-defined IPs) on a schedule using `cron`.
 It logs results and sends email alerts if any target becomes unreachable.

 ---